-6.2 Computer-based Control Systems
+5.11 Computer-based Control Systems

-6.2.1 Where fitted, computer-based control systems for cranes are to comply with the requirements of Part 4, Chapter 7, (and the sections referenced therein) of the Main Rules, as relevant and applicable, for Category I Systems (Those systems, failure of which will not lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment).

-6.2.2 Computer-based control systems of cranes intended for personnel lifting, are to be considered as Category II systems (Those systems, failure of which could eventually lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment).
+- 5.11.1 Where fitted, computer-based control systems for lifting appliances are to comply with the requirements of Part 4, Chapter 7, (and the sections referenced therein) of the Main Rules, as relevant and applicable. for Category I Systems (Those systems, failure of which will not lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment). - 5.11.2 Computer-based control systems of lifting appliances intended for personnel lifting, are to be considered as Category II systems (Those systems, failure of which could eventually lead to dangerous situations for human safety, safety of the vessel and/or threat to the environment).

-6.3 Crane Controls, Safety Devices and Features
+5.12 Controls, Safety Devices and Features

-6.3.1 Cranes are to be fitted with suitable controls, safety devices and features, as indicated in this Section.
-The same are to be demonstrated to the attending Surveyor (Refer Section 7)

-6.3.2 Crane controls are to be clearly marked to show their functions.

-6.3.3 Lighting for controls is to be provided.

-6.3.4 Control levers for boom hoist, load hoist, swing, folding and telescoping, as applicable, are to return automatically to their center (neutral) positions on release.

-6.3.5 Suitable monitoring of the crane's controls is to be provided.
-As relevant and appropriate, monitoring is to indicate availability of power, air pressure, hydraulic pressure, motor running and slewing brake mechanism engagement.

-6.3.6 A boom hoist limiter or shutoff is to be provided to automatically stop the boom hoist when the boom reaches a predetermined high and low angle.

-6.3.7 Boom stops are to be provided to resist the boom from falling backwards in a high wind or sudden release of the load.
-Boom stops should be of one of the following types:

-a) Fixed or telescoping bumper;
+- 5.12.1 Lifting appliances are to be fitted with suitable controls, safety devices and features, as indicated in this Section.
+The same is to be demonstrated to the attending Surveyor (Refer Section 6) - 5.12.2 Lifting appliance controls are to be clearly marked to show their functions. - 5.12.3 Lighting for controls is to be provided. - 5.12.4 Control levers for boom hoist, load hoist, swing, folding and telescoping, as applicable, are to return automatically to their center (neutral) positions on release. - 5.12.5 Suitable monitoring of the lifting appliance's controls is to be provided.
+As relevant and appropriate, monitoring is to indicate availability of power, air pressure, hydraulic pressure, motor running and slewing brake mechanism engagement. - 5.12.6 A boom hoist limiter or shutoff is to be provided to automatically stop the boom hoist when the boom reaches a predetermined high and low angle. - 5.12.7 Boom stops are to be provided to resist the boom from falling backwards in a high wind or sudden release of the load.
+Boom stops are to be of one of the following types: - a) Fixed or telescoping bumper;

-- b) Shock absorbing bumper; - c) Hydraulic boom luffing cylinder(s).

-6.3.8 Auxiliary jibs are to be restrained from backward overturning.

-6.3.9 A load-moment or load-radius indicating device for main and auxiliary hoists readable from the operator's station is to be provided, preferably with an alarm or audible device to warn the operator of a possible overload condition; except for cranes designed for same SWL from minimum to maximum radii.
+- b) Shock absorbing bumper; - c) Hydraulic boom luffing cylinder(s). - 5.12.8 Auxiliary jibs are to be restrained from backward overturning. - 5.12.9 A load-moment or load-radius indicating device for main and auxiliary hoists readable from the operator's station is to be provided, preferably with an alarm or audible device to warn the operator of a possible overload condition; except for lifting appliances designed for same SWL from minimum to maximum radii.

-Cranes having different SWLs when operating in different environmental conditions are to be provided with controls to prevent or warn that the maximum hook load is exceeded, without however, overriding the operator's control of the load or crane.
+Lifting appliances having different SWLs when operating in different environmental conditions are to be provided with controls to prevent or warn that the maximum hook load is exceeded, without however, overriding the operator's control of the load or lifting appliance.